Shock42T/ICS4U-Semester-Project-/README.md

 Technology used: What are you using to make the project?

-I am using VS code as my IDE, I am using pygame to make this game.
+I am using VS code as my IDE, I am using pygame to make this game and using python to code the game.